naiyerasif/site/content/blog/2018/2018-11-15-code-coverage-with-jacoco-and-maven.md

 labels: [java, maven]
 ---

 Code coverage is a measure of how much of your code executes when the automated tests run.
 Depending on how effectively your tests are written, it can provide a good picture of how much you are testing your code.
 [JaCoCo](https://www.jacoco.org/jacoco/), one of the many others, is a popular tool that enables developers to quantify this metric for a Java application.

-In this guide, we'll integrate JaCoCo with a Spring Boot application.
+In this post, we'll integrate JaCoCo with a Spring Boot application.
 We'll also generate a coverage report that can be viewed in a browser.

-### Setup
+##### Setup

-> We'll use:
+The examples in this post use

-> - Java 11
+- Java 11
-> - Spring Boot 2.1.8
+- Spring Boot 2.1.8
-> - JaCoCo 0.8.4
+- JaCoCo 0.8.4

-To hit the ground running, let's make use of the Spring Boot application created in the guide [Uploading files with Spring and Angular](/blog/2018/09/09/uploading-files-with-spring-and-angular/).
+Let's reuse the Spring Boot application created in the post [Uploading files with Spring Boot and Angular](/blog/2018/09/09/uploading-files-with-spring-boot-and-angular/).

 ## Setup JaCoCo